 In jewellery making, the saw is also one of the important tools used.
 Saws come in different grades for specific purposes.
 Depending on how intricate the design is, different saw blades are used to create varieties of small cuts.

-A file is another essential tool in jewellery making.
+A file is another essential tool in jewellery designing.
 Like saws, files also come in various sizes.
 Therefore, depending on how large the area is, a file is used to clear excess material from the surface of the jewellery.

 Mostly, filing is used to give final finish to jewellery.
 A jewellery-maker checks the final shape and files it to give a final cut.